ado21/DynamicMacros/README.md

 #### DynamicMacro Syntax

-**Facts:**
-@target, @focus, mouseover, @partypet1, @partypet2, @arena1, @arena2, @arena3, @yourcharactername wont be touched and will behave as blizzard intended to.

 I ll show here **4 examples** how this logic work what should help you create your own macros.
 In those examples you will see word **"dynamicMacros"**.
 It is just for clear presentation how it works.
 On creation of macro you can write there instead of **"dynamicMacros"** anything (table,mouse,dog,cat, simply whatever comes to your mind.)
 This string will be anyway replaced with playername once you are in party with 2 or 3 members.
 This is just for initial setup.

 Keep in mind those are just 4 examples from basic to advanced macros.

-First occurence with @anything(excluding facts above) will be considered as line for healer and then second occurence with @anything(excluding facts above) will be considered as line for dps.
+First occurence with @anything(excluding facts below) will be considered as line for healer.
+Second occurence with @anything(excluding facts below) will be considered as line for dps.

+**Facts:**
+@target, @focus, mouseover, @partypet1, @partypet2, @arena1, @arena2, @arena3, @yourcharactername wont be touched and will behave as blizzard intended to.

-**Modifiers(nomod,shift..) which I use in examples are totally optional**.
+Modifiers(nomod,shift..) which I use in examples are totally optional.
 They work same way they do in default macros by Blizzard.

 1. **cast on friendly healer without modifier and on friendly dps in team with shift modifier**